antonioscalaunina/ANTI-FASc/Example2_Maule.md

     ./run_create_mesh_file.sh /usr/local/MATLAB/MATLAB_Runtime/v99/

-The Slab 2.0 files (*sam_slab2_dep_02.23.18.xyz* or *sam_slab2_dep_02.23.18.grd*) are also included in the folder *utils/sz_slabs*.
+The Slab 2.0 files (*sam_slab2_dep_02.23.18.xyz* or *sam_slab2_dep_02.23.18.grd*) are also included in the folder *utils/sz_slabs* as in the previous Tohoku example.
 Nevertheless, they won't be used.
-In the folder *utils/sz_slabs/* a database of precomputed mesh is available.
-In particular this example makes use the southamerica folder
+Instead, we show how to use of a database of precomputed mesh available in the folder *utils/sz_slabs/*.
+In particular we use for this example the discretization contained in the folder *southamerica*.
+More details about this database can be found in the [Wiki](https://github.com/antonioscalaunina/ANTI-FASc/wiki) documentation

     alaskaaleutians   hjort                 manokwari         outerrise_kermadectonga  sangihe             timor
     arutrough         izumariana            manus             outerrise_puysegur       sangihe_backthrust  timortrough